 - Do not use non-routing tools, even though their shanks may fit in the collet.

 Router Maintenance Tips to Maintain Equipment Safety

 - Clean the machine and the floor around it after every use.

 - Empty the vacuum bag frequently.

-- Maintain your CNC router diligently.
-Replace worn part as and when needed.
+- Maintain your CNC router diligently Replace parts as necessary when they show considerable wear and tear.